 The Luxurious May Birthstone

-Did you know that Emerald is a Beryl and is included in the top 4 list of precious stones?
-Aquamarine, the March birthstone is also a beryl.
+In March I talked about Aquamarine, which is a beryl.
+Did you know that Emerald is also a Beryl and included in the top 4 list of precious stones?

 Emeralds are the green variety of beryl, a mineral which comes in several other colors that are sometimes also used as gems, such as aquamarine which is blue, heliodor which is yellow, morganite which is pink and colorless goshenite.”